suttipans/bitcoin-ticker/README.md

 - Digital Clock
 - Bitcoin prices in Thai Baht and USD.
 - Mempool basic information and fee rates
-- Press button B one for receiving address
+- Press button B, for receiving address

 ## Hardware
 The hardware I have tested on